Top Winners of 2020: Social Media, Short-Form Content, & Bella Poarch

 When selecting a creator to partner with your brand, there are many factors to take into consideration.
 It’s important to know if their values align with yours and if their audience will be receptive to your campaign.
 Captiv8’s platform can help you determine an influencer’s demographic audience by filtering through viewers to see who is engaging with their content.
 From there, you can make informed decisions, and cater your posts to reach the desired target market.

 Social media stories and short-form content came out of 2020 as one of the top winners.
 This trend pushed TikTok to become one of the most heavily used platforms of the year.
 83% of TikTok’s monthly active users have created at least one video.
 This is in part due to the algorithm which can help spotlight almost any user and cause virality.
 The algorithm has led to the star status of creators like Bella Poarch, and will likely continue to do so.
-If you’re interested in learning more about influencer marketing services, strategy, and more from industry experts, reach out to us today!
+If you’re interested in learning more about influencer marketing services, strategy, and more from industry experts, visit Captiv8.io for more info!